yveszb38/docs/pages/learn/manage/account.md

 Next you'll need to input the displayed code into the 'Pairing code' input on the preferences page.

-Once you've paired your authenticator to your [{{ $names.company.lower }}][resin] account you'll be all set up and the two factor authentication page will simply give you the option to disable it should you wish to later:-
+Once you've paired your authenticator to your {{ $names.company.lower }} account you'll be all set up and the two factor authentication page will simply give you the option to disable it should you wish to later:-

 __Note:__ It's best to wait for the countdown to show plenty of time remaining before doing this as the window during which the code is valid is rather short!